nandini-gangrade/Courier_Management_System/Coding.md

 else:
     print("No available courier found for the order.")
 ```
+---

-### Task 2: Loops and Iteration
+# Task 2: Loops and Iteration
-5. **Display Orders for a Specific Customer:**
+## 5. Display Orders for a Specific Customer:
-    - Write a Python program that uses a loop to display all the orders for a specific customer.
+**- Write a Python program that uses a loop to display all the orders for a specific customer.**

 ```python
 # Assuming you have a function to retrieve orders for a specific customer from the database